go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 Use the above "basic" docker-compose config, set "Database Type" to SQLite3 on the installation page.

-SQLite3 is only suitable for small instance and for only a few users.
+SQLite3 is only suitable for small instances with few users.
 It's recommended to use other database servers for production instances.

 ### MySQL database